 How Do I Complete Form T1198?

-The organization or person who paid you the lump-sum payment must complete form T1198 for you.
-The form requires them to break down how much of the lump sum relates to each year.
-They will also need to include your personal information, including your social insurance number.
+The organization or person who paid you the lump-sum payment must complete Form T1198 for you.
+The form requires them to break down how much of the lump-sum relates to each year.
+They will also need to include your personal information, including your Social Insurance Number (SIN).
 Lastly, they must also include the reason for the lump-sum payment and the year it was paid to you.
 Then, you need to attach the form to your tax return.

 Unfortunately, when you are reporting a Qualifying Lump-Sum Payment you must submit your taxes in paper form, not electronically.

 Typically, receiving a large sum of money could have large tax implications, resulting in you paying a great deal of tax.
 As the lump-sum you received relates to several years (and in some cases should have been given to you over those years, as in child support payments), the CRA is willing to calculate the tax for the lump-sum as if you had received it in several smaller payments over the relevant prior years.

 The CRA will not adjust your previous tax years but will calculate the amount of tax to be paid on your lump-sum as if it were spread out over those years.
 Additionally, the CRA will calculate CPP and EI as well as income tax on the amount.
 If your employer is the source of your lump-sum payment they may have already withheld some of this tax according to the CRA’s rules for withholding rates for lump-sum payments.